sebinseban/km44besd06/README.md

 ## 2 BASIC C

+### 2.3 OPERATORS

+1)"Write a program that reads an integer and displays the right-most digit of the number.
+(Eg: User enters, 456, the output should be 6)."

+2)Read a character and print its ascii value, and vice versa.

+3)"read a 4 digit number into a single integer variable and print it in the following formats using operators: eg., 4532
+OP1:
+2
+3
+5
+4

+OP2:
+4
+5
+3
+2

+OP3:
+4
+45
+453
+4532

+OP4:
+4532
+453
+45
+4

+OP5://store the given number in another integer in reverse and print it 2354

+4)Read 2 integer variable values and swap their values and print back. eg., a value 5 b value 8

+output: a value is 8
+b value is 5

 ### 2.2 ESCAPE SEQUENCES (28/12/2021) (ASSIGNMENT 2)

 ####   1) notedown and practice all escape sequences
 ####   2) practice skip characters
 ####   3) Read a 4 digit integer number into a variable ( eg., 4596) and print it in the below format using escape sequences: